 Msemmen aka Moroccan pancakes

-My food tour in Marrakech continues along one of the most bustling arteries of Medina.
+My tour in search of the best food in Morocco continues along one of the most bustling arteries of Medina.
 I try to keep an eye on Mohamed and the others but it’s hard.
-So much is going on around me – wandering customers, persuasive merchants and seductive goods.
+So much is going on around me – wandering customers, persuasive merchants, and seductive goods.
 We make an improvised stop in front of a little shop.

 “Would you like to try some pancakes?”, Mohamed inquiries as he immediately orders.